OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 At this point OpenNebula will continue the monitoring and management of your previous Hosts and VMs.
 As a measure of caution, look for any error messages in ``oned.log``, and check that all drivers are loaded successfully.
 You may also try some  **show** subcommand for some resources to check everything is working (e.g. ``onehost show``, or ``onevm show``).

 Step 10.
-Restore custom probes
+Restore Custom Probes
 ================================================================================

 If you have any custom monitoring probe, follow :ref:`these instructions <devel-im>`, to update them to new monitoring system